Jahan Khan (town)

-Jahan Khan (Sindhi: جهان خان) is a union council and a town in Taluka (sub-division) Lakhi Ghulam Shah, district Shikarpur in the province of Sindh.
+Jahan Khan (Sindhi: جهان خان) is a union council and a town in Taluka (sub-division) Lakhi Ghulam Shah, Shikarpur District in the province of Sindh.
 It is directly connected with a grand avenue Sukkur-Jacobabad Highway.
-The town is 12 km far from sukkur to the north-western side on the way to Shikarpur.
+The town is 12 km far from Sukkur to the north-western side on the way to Shikarpur.
 The population is 4000 according to the national census 2017.

 Education

-Education opportunities are given to the local Students as well as for remote villages with 2 boys schools and one girls' school.
+Education opportunities are given to the local Students as well as for remote villages with 2 boys schools and one girls' school.!!